 Duanaire's first release is a fine-grained dataset of the public finances of Ireland in the 18th century.

-A project exploring the potential of a key collection of Irish international trade records.
-Some sample images and data online.
+'Customs 15': a key collection of Irish international trade records.
+Sample images and data online.

 Duanaire's immediate agenda relates mainly to fiscal data for Ireland for a variety of periods.
 Next steps include datasets relating to: